thegenemyers/FASTGA/README.md

 FastGA then searches for runs or chains of adaptamer seed hits that (a) all lie within a diagonal band of width 128, (b) the spacing between every two consecutive seeds is less than -s(500), and
 (c) the seeds in the chain cover at least -c(100) bases in both genomes.
-For these **chain hits**, FastGA then runs a wave-based local alignment routine that searches for a local alignment of length at least -a(100)bp with a similarity of -e(70%) or better that contains at least one of the seeds in the chain.
+For these **chain hits**, FastGA then runs a wave-based local alignment routine that searches for a local alignment of length at least -l(100)bp with a similarity of -i(70%) or better that contains at least one of the seeds in the chain.
 All such found alignments are recorded as a trace-point encoding in lexicographical order of source1 contig #, and then the source2 contig #, and then the start coordinate of the alignment in source1.
-The options -s, -c -a, and -e can be used to modify the default thresholds for chaining and alignment just described.
+The options -s, -c -l, and -i can be used to modify the default thresholds for chaining and alignment just described.

 <a name="subprocess"></a>